mayankratre10/DocVerse/README.md

 ## Document Version Storage

 This is a secure blockchain-based application for document version storage.
+The documents uploaded to IPFS and the hash values are stored in blockchain.
+Here you can create your account, and add documents and for each document, you can add a new version of it.
+Images and PDF files are allowed.

 **Technology Stack:**